Contents: |

 Nothing can tear their eyes away...

-1) Staring is a form of love bombing
+1) They use the narcissistic stare because it's a form of love bombing

 These expert manipulators will attempt to mask their truly menacing intentions behind doe-eyes and affectionate glances, but the truth is, they aren't fooling anyone.
 They typically turn to the love-bombing tactic early in a relationship, as a way of convincing their prey that they are the perfect partner.
+In reality, instead of trying to boost their partner's confidence, they are plotting ways to tear them down.
 Here, they'll shower their future girlfriend with endless compliments, gifts, and looks of lust on a daily basis.
 Yep, no form of PDA is over the top for these calculating creeps.

 2) They use it to make victims feel threatened